adambiser/snes-wolf3d-extractor/readme.md

 ### Prerequisites

-You will need Python 3.6 or later installed on your system.
+You need Python 3.6 or greater to run this.

-PyPNG is also needed.
-Install using:

-`pip install -r requirements.txt`

 ### Installing

-Download the code and run `extractor.py`.
+Clone or download this repository.

+Then run:

+    pip install -r requirements.txt

+The pip program is found in the Scripts subfolder of your Python install path.
+You may need to run it from a command prompt running as administractor.

+Run `extractor.py`.

 ## License